andreihh/dotfiles/README.md

 To update the dotfiles, run `install.sh` from the repository in a clean state.

-To override the default system theme, export the `THEME` variable before running the installer to one of:

-- `catppuccin-frappe` (default)
-- `catppuccin-macchiato`
-- `catppuccin-mocha`

-Exporting `THEME` to any other non-empty value will skip the theme installation.

-Exporting `HEADLESS` to a non-empty value will skip installation for GUI packages and configs.
+Exporting `HEADLESS` to a non-empty value will skip installation of GUI packages and configs.

 ## XDG directories